 Our personal financial statement template is free and one of the most powerful tools you can use to get control of your money.
-It gives you a clear snapshot of what you own, what you owe, and where you stand today so you can make smarter decisions about debt, savings, and long‑term goals.
+On this page you can download a free Excel or PDF template and follow simple steps to list what you own (assets), what you owe (liabilities), and your current net worth.

 Whether you’re applying for a loan, creating a debt‑reduction plan, or simply want to understand your true net worth, this template will help you see your full financial picture on a single, organized page.